Nike Flex Fury 2 Review Facts

 and flexibility.
 The new Flywire cables add support and stabilization.
 These cables also support the midsole.
 The mesh upper allows for lockdown support in the places where it is most needed.
 Fast take-offs leading to maximum speeds is the goal of the upper design.
 The upper is praised for adding style to the traditional Nike design.

-The second generation of this model weighs less than its predecessor as it is designed to offer the runner a quicker burst off the starting line in order to reach maximum speeds quickly.
+The second generation of this model weighs less than its predecessor as it is designed to offer the runner a quick burst off the starting line in order to reach maximum speeds quickly.
 The shoe weighs between seven and nine ounces depending on the size.
 This shoe is imported, so you will see that the imported weight as substantially more than the actual shoe weight.
 Runners using this shoe report that it is lightweight

 enough to feel as if you are barefoot and not wearing a running shoe at all.
 The Flex 2 is made of all lightweight materials, and even though it is light, it still offers the comfort and support that runners want.